jscushman/shifter/README.md

 13. Log out and log in to get the new environment variables, and navigate back to `/path/to/shifter`
 14. Run `RAILS_ENV=production bin/rake db:migrate`
 15. Run `bin/rails server -e production` to start the server

+## Structure
+- Any number of Calendars can be created.
+I envision those being things like "On-site shift" or "Remote shift (0:00 - 8:00 CET)" or "Analysis Shift" or something along those lines.
+Each calendar has a title and a description, which can be any length.
+It has a parameter called "Simultaneous" that controls the number of simultaneous reservations that can be made on one calendar (this will probably be 1, or 2 if we want people to have slightly overlapping shifts).
+It also has a parameter called "Days per credit".
+This is for calculating shift credits.
+For example, if Days per credit is 7, then a 7-day reservation on that calendar is 1 shift credit.

+- Groups exist and have People.
+Groups are institutions that are summed together for the purpose of calculating shift credits.
+People are members of those institutions.

+- Calendars have Reservations.
+Each Reservation is a certain number of days, on a certain Calendar, and associated with a Person and, by proxy, a Group.

+- The site has Users (username and password pairs).
+Users can create reservations on any calendars but can only edit the reservations that they make.
+Users don't have to correspond to People, but in most cases will.
+This is slightly confusing, but gives us more flexibility.

+- Users can have an Admin flag set.
+Admins are the only ones who can can create, delete, or edit calendars, and admins can edit anyone's reservations, not just their own.